Design Space Exploration on Efficient and Accurate Human Pose Estimation from Sparse IMU-Sensing: Results and Discussion

 For a more precise analysis of the accuracy-resource trade-off, we show our combined metric $M_i(\lambda)$ from~\autoref{eq:combined_metric} for each best sensor configuration with 2 to 10 sensors separately for SIP-, mesh error and jitter in~\autoref{fig:hw_error}.
 For a low importance of hardware costs $\lambda~\rightarrow~\SI{0}{\percent}$, $M_i$ equals exactly the \gls{hpe} accuracy and for high $\lambda \rightarrow \SI{100}{\percent}$, $M_i$ is defined by the number of sensors, respectively.
 In between, the beneficial sensor configuration depends on the relative importance of accuracy and resources, which has to be defined by a system designer respecting the specific requirements of the application.

 In case of an equal importance of accuracy and number of sensors ($\lambda = \SI{50}{\percent}$), all our configurations achieve a better SIP-resource trade-off than state of the art.
 We identify five sensors as beneficial for SIP-, four sensors for mesh- and two sensors for the jitter-resource trade-off, respectively.
 As the mesh error captures the human body in total, we focus on this error for a final decision and consider the sensor configuration with sensor IDs 0, 2, 16 and 17 (\autoref{fig:dsebest4sens}) as optimal to fulfill the accuracy-resource trade-off with equal importance of \gls{hpe} accuracy and related hardware effort in real applications.
-This configuration achieves a mesh error of~\SI{6.03}{\cm} reducing the reference of~\gls{dip} by~\SI{32.7}{\percent} and increasing the mesh error compared to~\gls{pip} by~\SI{1.3}{\percent}.
+This configuration achieves a mesh error of~\SI{6.03}{\cm} reducing the reference of~\gls{dip} by~\SI{32.7}{\percent} and increasing \gls{pip} by~\SI{1.3}{\percent}, while using two sensors less.